Javlopez/kohana1/README.md

-This project will be archived due deprecated of Kohana Framework
+This project will be archived due deprecation of Kohana Framework

 >  Deprecated PHP Framework
 last stable release: 3.3.6 / 25.
 July 2016